MattSini912/mschat/README.md

 2. insert server's address
 3. type `/register` when asked
 4. complete with your data

+> NOTE: do not reuse passwords, since the host can see your email adress and (encrypted) data.
+He can't read your password but it's always better to use a different one for every service and site.

 ```
 Enter server's IP adress (default = 127.0.0.1) -> 123.45.67.89
 Enter server's port (default = 55555) ->